-When looking for a partner, such as a clinical research organization (CRO), to help strategize and execute your clinical development, biotechs should look for a number of key characteristics.
+When looking for a partner, such as a CRO, to help strategize and execute your clinical development, biotechs should look for a number of key characteristics.
 With the right strategic CRO at its side, an emerging biotech can be made aware of risks or challenges along the way and adjust its strategy accordingly.